 One of the things that struck me about Sofia was how relaxed it was for a capital city.
 It has a really chill vibe, not the hustle and bustle one might expect.
 There are many free tours that are worth doing.
 I did the free walking tour, the free pub crawl and the free food tour.

 Yes, you heard me.
 Free.
 Food.
 Tour.
 Check it out here at Balkan Bites.
 Ozzie was a fabulous guide.
 Ask for him!
 You won’t be getting full meals so don’t arrive starving and salivating like I did.
 You get to try many local specialties, modern Bulgarian cuisine and you learn the history of the food culture as well.
 Just know that it starts at 1400 and you need to be at the meeting point at 1330.
 It always fills up.
 You can make reservations in advance but best to get there early to keep your spot.

-Sofia has an intriguing history dominated by the 500 years of Ottoman Rule followed by being under the iron curtain for 35 years.
+Sofia has an intriguing history dominated by the 500 years of Ottoman Rule followed by being under the iron curtain for 45 years.
 It is for this reason that many of us have never heard of Bulgarian yogurt or Bulgarian cheese, every bit as good as its Greek counterparts.
 They weren’t able to export to the west all those years. so we were deprived of all that yumminess!
-The food is sort of a blend of Turkish and Greek with its own unique flair.
+I was recently informed by a Bulgarian that the bacteria in yogurt is called Lactobacillus bulgaricus and not Lactobacillus greecus.
+LOL!
+In general , the food is sort of a blend of Turkish and Greek with its own unique flair.